Responsibleuk/nhsdoingourbit/README.md

 ### Content

-- The content has been created by James Murphy, working with the client and using the original website as inspiration.
+- The content has been created by James Murphy, working with the client and using the original website as inspiration - https://doingourbit.org.uk/
--

 ### Media

-- The photos used on the home and sign up page are from This Open Source site https://unsplash.com/
+- The photos used on the site have been provided by the client or are from This Open Source site https://unsplash.com/ modified using canva.